aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 ### Usage sample

 The example below demonstrates how you can use the proposed SDK functionality in your application.
-In this example, the HTML document located by its URL is converted to other format, e.g. PDF using Aspose.HTML-Cloud library.
+In this example, the HTML document located by local path is converted to other format, e.g. PDF using Aspose.HTML-Cloud library.

 **How to try this code sample**: